 "What power or battery do I use?"

-If you already have a power supply you use in your project, get our AC/DC lights which have the extra parts to protect for AC power
+If you already have a power supply you use in your doll house, get our AC/DC lights which have the extra parts to protect for AC power input

 "How do I connect my lights to power?"

 The general rule to follow is red-to-red and black-to-black.
 Twist the leads on your LED with the battery lead and use shrink tube or tape on the connections.